Protractor & Rotate Tools

 Now it's time to play 'wag the tail'...

-'Folding Along an Axis of Rotation' is very useful to tweak parts of a model into new positions.
+'Folding Along an Axis of Rotation' - as demonstrated in the animation above - can be used for many things, like selectively tweaking the position of model parts.
 And remember, the angular rotation of the rotation protractor becomes smoother the further away the cursor is from the center of rotation.

 Tip: If posing rigs are used often on the same model, consider placing the rigs on their own Layer.
 Then the rig visibility can readily be toogled on and off.